graphhopper/graphhopper/README.md

  1. at the moment all operations require redrawing the graph which takes quite some time! so don't click or drag too much ;)
  2. when executing the command again the osm won't be parsed again.
-  Then you need to lower the Xmx and Xms value to 700m
+  Then you need to lower the Xmx and Xms value to 700m in order to increase the off-heap memory

 Further examples
 -----------------